asdf-community/asdf-odo/README.md

 ## How do I install specific releases of odo?

-You can first list all installable versions (actually, all GitHub releases) with:
+You can first list all installable versions (actually, all Git tags from the [upstream repository](https://github.com/redhat-developer/odo)) with:
 ```shell
 asdf list-all odo
 ```